-• Your "personal health information" includes the personal information you gave us when you enrolled in this plan as well as your medical records and other medical and health information.

-• The laws that protect your privacy give you rights related to getting information and controlling how your health information is used.
+- Your "personal health information" includes the personal information you gave us when you enrolled in this plan as well as your medical records and other medical and health information. - You have rights related to your information and controlling how your health information is used.
 We give you a written notice, called a "Notice of Privacy Practices," that tells about these rights and explains how we protect the privacy of your health information.